memphis-iis/datawhys-content-notebooks-python/README.md

-# DataWhys Content
+# DataWhys Content Notebooks

-This repository contains content for DataWhys in the form of JupyterLab notebooks (.ipynb files).
+This repository contains data science training content for DataWhys in the form of JupyterLab notebooks (.ipynb files).

+These notebooks are completely portable to all JupyterLab environments but require the Blockly extension for the full user experience (see prerequisites below).

+For a complete list of topics covered, see [the course outline](Course-outline.ipynb).
+Each topic has an introduction/worked example notebook and an independent problem solving notebook (`-PS`).

+All materials are currently in Python.
+Versions in R are forthcoming.

+## Internal development

 Any other content-related materials, e.g. spreadsheets, should be placed [in the OneDrive folder](https://livememphis-my.sharepoint.com/:f:/r/personal/aolney_memphis_edu/Documents/DataWhys/content-planning?csf=1&e=LPEGbr).
 If you create an issue that references a document in that folder, please try to link to said document.